September 11 – November 5, 2023

 - U of T Nursing Faculty discount is available to participants who hold a current faculty position, a clinical instructor position, an adjunct appointment or a status appointment to the Lawrence S. Bloomberg Faculty of Nursing, University of Toronto

 - NPAO (Nurse Practitioner Association of Ontario) members may register at the NPAO rate which is 15% off the regular rate.
-Please note, your name will be used to confirm that you are a member of the NPAO.
+NOTE: All submissions will be checked and verified for current NPAO membership status using the registrant’s name.

 - Applicable taxes (13% HST) will be added to the registration fees.